Through the Decades

 Our DG, Karen Cendro, “Served it Up” and visited our club 3 times.
 Each visit brought reports of the fabulous Rotary work being conducted in our District 5180 and stories that can only be told at Rotary.
 On behalf of our club, Karen presented our incredible Dennis Leary a Lifetime Achievement Award for his 66 plus years of exemplary service.
 Dennis’ father is a founding member of our club.
 Yet, Dennis has found a way to carry that torch to a much greater level.
 There is no better way to end 2022.
 Karen always brings Rotary closer to us, which is a testimonial of true leadership.

 Our 2022-2023 Co-Presidents, Laura and Tom Uslan, continue to keep our membership young at heart with playful awards during their presidency.
 It all started with the infamous Jim Cook report being rebranded to CNN—Cook News Network where his son, Tim Cook occasionally offers a whole different outlook filled with SNL like spoofs of Father Sarducci.
-There has been poof the magic Rotarian, a super greeter wears a cape, a leprechaun, a graduate, our peace man, money was literally thrown at our Treasurer, and an attorney defended a longtime, dedicated member falsely accused of bell theft while the real thief was found, charged, and fined.
+There has been poof the magic Rotarian, a super greeter who wears a cape, a leprechaun, a graduate, our peace man, money was literally thrown at our Treasurer, and an attorney defended a longtime, dedicated member falsely accused of bell theft while the real thief was found, charged, and fined.
 A lost hat was returned to its owner along with a bottle of Crown Royal.
 When it happened a second time, it was Snoop Dogg’s 19 Crimes and a QR code that let’s you Rapp while drinking.
 Dunking a basket has a donation made in your name to Rotary International.
 Our wonderful Co-President’s even had a grandbaby.
 Yes, Rotary is fun.

 In 2023, after two years of absence, The Annual Fundraiser returned to an in-person dinner at the Jean Harvie Community Center in all its elegance and beauty.
 For some in our community, it has been two years since seeing each other.
 By nights end, a sigh of relief was heard knowing we raised enough to continue our Rotary work of funding our scholarship programs, serving our community, personal dictionaries to 3rd graders, Captain Encouragement for our elementary schools and all the other Rotary things we do.